openvinotoolkit/openvino_notebooks/README.md

 ## 📝 Installation Guide

 > **NOTE:** If OpenVINO is installed globally, please do not run any of these commands in a terminal where setupvars.bat or setupvars.sh are sourced.
-For Windows, we recommended using _Command Prompt (cmd.exe)_, not _PowerShell_.
+For Windows, we recommend using _Command Prompt (cmd.exe)_, not _PowerShell_.

 ### Step 1: Clone the Repository